vanrein/0cpm-Firmerware/doc/top2bottom.rst

 * Network connectivity going offline and coming online
 * The arrival of a network packet
+* The ability to send another network packet

 When booted, the network connectivity is assumed to be down.
 Upon activation of upcalls, a check is made to